Operational Policy 2.4 – Planning for school sites

 Subdividers/landowners also have the option to use the $4,500 per lot/dwelling maximum contribution amount to calculate their contribution requirement, instead of valuing their land using the formula set out in Appendix 2 of the policy.

-When the policy is next reviewed, the maximum contribution amount will be reassessed by the Department of Planning, Lands and Heritage and the Department of Education, taking into account market considerations.
+The maximum contribution amount will be reassessed at the next policy review by the Department of Planning, Lands and Heritage and the Department of Education, taking into account market considerations.

 How is the timing of acquisition determined?